 The night was a complete success with rice with chicken for sale, along with pop-corn, rice pudding and homemade ice-cream.

-We have visited Pip twice since this trip, each time bringing supplies – shoes, books and clothes – for the Heliconias community.
-Pip and Donald got married and had a beautiful baby girl in 2010.
-They are building a travel business to attract tourists to the beautiful rainforest trails at Heliconias and to the incredible Rio Celeste waterfall.
+We have visited Pip 4-5 times since this initial trip, each time bringing supplies – shoes, books and clothes – for the Heliconias community.
+Unfortunately, Pip closed down the school however she and Donald got married and they have a beautiful family.
+GREAT NEWS: Pip and Donald have built an incredible eco-lodge CASITAS TENORIO just down the hill from Heliconias and they are actively promoting the area to guests.
+The beautiful rainforest trails and the incredible Rio Celeste waterfall should not be missed when traveling to Liberia!
 Our family has “adopted” this community and hopefully we’re able to support them for years to come.
-We’re planning a return trip back during the spring of 2014.